Does Quizlet Have Spaced Repetition? [Tested 2026]

 Many apps brand all three features as “spaced repetition” even though only some ship the full kit.
 That’s the core of why searchers keep asking the question.

-Key takeaway: Quizlet has in-session spacing on the free tier and cross-session scoring on Plus.
+Key takeaway: Quizlet has in-session spacing in Learn and cross-session scoring on paid plans.
 Anki runs FSRS.
 LearnClash pairs a 3-stage SRS with competitive duels so the scheduling runs while you play.

 How Does Quizlet’s Learn Mode Actually Work?

 Quizlet’s Learn mode runs a logistic regression model trained on roughly 1.5 million sampled answers to predict which terms you’re closest to forgetting, then serves those terms next.
-Question types rotate (flashcard, multiple choice, written, true/false) based on predicted recall probability.
+Question types rotate based on predicted recall probability and session goals.
 The scheduling is session-scoped.
-Restart the session and the prioritization resets.
-LearnClash never forgets which questions you owe.
+Restart the session and the ranking re-runs.
+LearnClash keeps the SRS state across modes.

 Figure 2: Quizlet’s Learn mode ranks terms by predicted forgetting probability.
 The model was trained on roughly 1.5M sampled answers (Shane Mooney, Tech @ Quizlet, 2017).

 Shane Mooney’s 2017 “Tech @ Quizlet” post documents the shift from Quizlet’s earlier Long-Term Learning feature to this machine-learning Learn mode.
 Logistic regression inside.
 Predicted-forgetting score out.
-Closest-to-forgetting ranking picks the next card, with question-type rotation layered on top so you see a mix of flashcard, multiple-choice, written, and true/false prompts as confidence rises.
+The closest-to-forgetting ranking picks the next card, with question-type rotation layered on top.
+Current Quizlet pages frame Learn as adaptive practice with multiple question types, not as a public, fully spelled-out scheduler.

 The Learn algorithm’s three moving parts: